 Never start taking Lisinopril without the instruction of a doctor.
 You will be prescribed a low dose to start with to reduce the risk of side effects.
 Your dose can then be increased gradually until your blood pressure is controlled.
 Take Lisinopril once a day at the same time each day.
 Tablets should be swallowed whole with water and should not be crushed or split.

 Like all medications, Lisinopril can cause side effects in some people.
-Stop taking Lisinopril and see a doctor immediately if you experience any the following serious side effects:
+Stop taking Ramipril and see a doctor immediately if you experience any of the following serious side effects:

 Uncommon side effects can affect up to 1 in 100 people and include: